 Now this example was easy, since clearly the data was linearly separable — we could draw a straight line to separate red and blue.
 Sadly, usually things aren’t that simple.
 Take a look at this case:

-It’s pretty clear that there’s not a linear decision boundary (a single straight line that separates both categories).
+It’s pretty clear that there’s not a linear decision boundary (a single straight line that separates both tags).
 However, the vectors are very clearly segregated and it looks as though it should be easy to separate them.

 So here’s what we’ll do: we will add a third dimension.
 Up until now we had two dimensions: x and y.
 We create a new z dimension, and we rule that it be calculated a certain way that is convenient for us: z = x² + y² (you’ll notice that’s the equation for a circle).

 This will give us a three-dimensional space.
 Taking a slice of that space, it looks like this:

 What can SVM do with this?
 Let’s see:

 That’s great!
 Note that since we are in three dimensions now, the hyperplane is a plane parallel to the x axis at a certain z (let’s say z = 1).

 What’s left is mapping it back to two dimensions: